 Physician Assistant Kam Neal has loved medicine her entire life.
 She is a certified Physician Assistant and licensed by the Texas Medical Board.

 Kam loves working with each patient to find the root cause of their illness while teaching them about their health.
-Her goal is that every patient feels informed and empowered to take charge of their health.
+Her goal is for every patient to feel informed and empowered to take charge of their health.

 Read more about Kam Neal here.